 by Dr. Tina Marcantel

 Is hormone replacement therapy really necessary?
 Even after menopause our bodies need a certain amount of estrogen, progesterone, and testosterone to continue to function properly.
-Dr. Tina Marcantel is a naturopathic doctor in Gilbert, Arizona, who also serves the East Valley cities of Mesa, Scottsdale, Tempe, Chandler, Apache Junction, and Queen Creek, and the greater Phoenix area.
+Dr. Tina Marcantel is a naturopathic doctor in Gold Canyon, Arizona, who also serves the East Valley cities of Gilbert, Mesa, Scottsdale, Tempe, Chandler, Apache Junction, and Queen Creek, and the greater Phoenix area.

 For women in menopause it’s a natural part of the aging process for the ovaries to produce less sex hormones.
 So why is it necessary to consider replacing the lost hormones?